hackergrrl/common-readme/README.md

 4. Examining modules for project inclusion is a part of every node developer's regular cycle.
 Having a consistent format helps the brain focus on content instead of structure.

-## Usage

-The `common-readme` command writes a brand new README to standard out.
-You can direct this to `README.md` and use it as a basis for your new module after setting up your `package.json`:

-    $ common-readme > README.md

-It will automatically be populated with values from `package.json`, such as `name`, `description`, and `license`.

 ## Install